Defect 2 spin blocks of symmetric groups and canonical basis coefficients: Introduction

 \section{Introduction}

 The most significant outstanding problem in the representation theory of the symmetric group $\sss m$ is the determination of the \emph{decomposition numbers}, describing the composition factors of the reduction of an ordinary irreducible representation modulo a prime.
 A complete solution to this problem seems to be far out of reach at present, but a wide variety of results are known dealing with special cases.
-One of these is Richards's combinatorial formula \cite[Theorem 4.4]{rich} giving the decomposition numbers for all blocks of symmetric groups of defect~$2$.
+One of these is Richards's combinatorial formula \cite[Theorem~4.4]{rich} giving the decomposition numbers for all blocks of symmetric groups of defect~$2$.

 The theory of decomposition numbers for \emph{projective} representations of $\sss m$ (or equivalently, representations of a Schur cover $\hs m$) is much less advanced.
-The representations not arising directly from representations of $\sss m$ are called \emph{spin} representations of $\hs n$.
+The faithful representations of $\hs m$, i.e.\ those which do not descend to representations of $\sss m$, are called \emph{spin} representations of $\hs n$.
 Although the ordinary irreducible spin characters were classified by Schur in 1911 \cite{schu}, the corresponding representations were not constructed until 1990, by Nazarov \cite{naz}.
 As with the case of representations of $\sss n$, the combinatorics of partitions plays a central role in the theory.
 The modular theory of spin representations was initiated in the 1960s by Morris, who conjectured the block structure for spin representations; this conjecture was proved by Humphreys \cite{hump}.
-But a suitable parameterisation of the irreducible modular spin representations was not found until 2002, by Brundan and Kleshchev.
+But a suitable parameterisation of the irreducible modular spin representations was not found until 2002, by Brundan and Kleshchev, who proved analogues of Kleshchev's ``modular branching rules'' describing the effect of inducing or restricting a simple module.
 Decomposition numbers for spin representations have been computed in degree at most $18$ \cite{moya2,bmo,maas}, but very few general results are known.
 These general results include the Brundan--Kleshchev regularisation theorem \cite{bkreg} and M\"uller's determination \cite{muller} of the decomposition numbers for blocks of defect $1$.
 In this paper we address spin blocks of defect $2$, in the hope of finding a spin version of Richards's formula.